Use Apple HomeKit to automate and secure your home

 What is HomeKit?

-Apple introduced HomeKit—a software framework to manage and control smart home devices—in 2014, with the release of iOS 8.
+Apple introduced HomeKit in 2014, with the release of iOS 8.
 It took a while for devices to be HomeKit compatible, in part because Apple initially required devices to have a special encryption chip.
-They since changed the requirements to allow software authentication, and, as mentioned, now you can find devices that support HomeKit in many categories: lights, sensors, security devices, speakers, thermostats, and much more; you can find a comprehensive list on Apple’s site.
+They since changed the requirements to allow software authentication, and you can find devices that support HomeKit in many categories: lights, sensors, security devices, speakers, thermostats, and much more; you can find a comprehensive list on Apple’s site.

 HomeKit functions in the background on your network.
-All the configuration information for your devices gets shared through your iCloud account, and you can control them with your iPhone, iPad, Mac, and even Apple Watch.
-As such, and for security, you need to be signed into your iCloud account to use HomeKit, and use two-factor authentication to control devices remotely.
+All the configuration information for your smart home devices is shared through your iCloud account, and you can control them with the Home app on your iPhone, iPad, Mac, and Apple Watch, and with Siri.
+You need to be signed into your iCloud account to use HomeKit, and use two-factor authentication to control devices remotely.
+This is mainly because many smart home devices affect the security of your home: devices like cameras, smart locks, alarms, and more.

 The Advantages of HomeKit